Christmas 2002

 just accelerated the process.
 IBM agreed

-In other news, Nancy decided that this year was the year she was going
+other news, Nancy decided that this year was the year she was going to make a

-She has legs of steel and can ride forever – assuming the bike seat is
+has legs of steel and can ride forever – assuming the bike seat is soft

 summer, she rode in her first long distance ride, the Hancock Metric Hundred in